apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 }
 ```

-Similar to Java syntax, the header declares that the contract `ERC20` implements `IERC20` interface.
-You can also add an optional inheritance; for more details, you can look at ___.
+As in Java, the header declares that `ERC20` implements the `IERC20` interface.
+Inheritance can also be specified if needed.

-#### state variable declarations
+#### State Variable Declarations

 ```solidity
 map(address, uint) _balances;